Twin Shadow: Early life and career beginnings (1983–2009)

 Lewis was born March 30, 1983 in the Dominican Republic and raised in Florida.
 His first exposure to music was singing in his church choir.

 Around 2000, he moved to Boston and started the band Mad Man Films alongside Joseph Ciampini (drums) (of Hooray for Earth) and Zak Longo (bass) of Before Lazers.
 Mad Man Films released two records independently.
 In 2006, not satisfied with recording music for theatre and films, Lewis moved to Brooklyn, New York, and started the Twin Shadow project.

 Forget (2010–2011)

 Lewis's debut album, Forget, was released on November 15, 2010, on Terrible Records.
 It was produced by Chris Taylor of Grizzly Bear.

-Forget received critical acclaim, appearing on numerous "album of the year" lists, including Pitchfork (#26) and Stereogum (#32).
+Forget received critical acclaim, appearing on numerous "album of the year" lists, including Pitchfork (No. 26) and Stereogum (No. 32).
 It has been described as "steeped in 1980s new wave", "building from streaks of haunting synth textures", having "sophisticated melodies", "R&B intimacy", and "poetic lyrics", and "hazily new wave-tinged pop".
 Twin Shadow was Rolling Stones Band of the Week on October 7, 2010.